Nurturing Children, Supporting Communities,

 - Improving the social, emotional, and mental health needs of young children and families.

-Local Best Beginnings Coalitions are working to increase coordination across child serving systems at the grass roots level in towns, counties, and regions.
+Local Best Beginnings Coalitions work together across child serving systems at the grass roots level.

 Best Beginnings Documents and Resources

-The National Alliance of Children's Trust and Prevention Funds assists state Children's Trust and Prevention Funds and promotes and supports a system of services, laws, practices and attitudes that strengthen families' capacity to provide their children with safe, healthy, and nurturing childhoods.
+The National Alliance assists state Children's Trust and Prevention Funds and promotes and supports a system of services, laws, practices and attitudes that strengthen families' capacity to provide their children with safe, healthy, and nurturing childhoods.

-Since 1972, this organization has led the way in building awareness, providing education and inspiring hope to everyone involved in the effort to prevent the abuse and neglect of our nation’s children.
-Working with chapters in 39 states and the District of Columbia, it provides leadership to promote and implement prevention efforts at both the national and local levels.
+This organization has led the way in building awareness and providing education on child abuse and neglect prevention.
+PCA provides leadership to promote and implement prevention efforts at the national and local levels.
 This site contains materials for child abuse prevention, parenting tips, press releases, state chapters, opinion polls and other publications.

 The Raising of America will reframe the way we look at early child health and development.
-This film and initiative explores how a strong start for all our kids leads not only to better individual life course outcomes (learning, earning, and physical and mental health) but also to a healthier, safer, better educated, more prosperous, and more equitable America.
-This site contains more information about the film, which launched in Fall 2014.
-You can also find out how to become involved in the project to change the conversation about what we as a society can do to ensure every infant has an equal opportunity.
+This film explores how a strong start for all kids leads to a better America.
+Find out how to become involved to change the conversation about what we can do to ensure every infant has an equal opportunity.

 Looking for more links?